kamileren/MNISTOptim/README.md

 - Initial Choices: SGD's performance is more susceptible to initial parameter values and learning rate choices.
 - Dataset Discrepancies: Some datasets or problems inherently lean towards one optimizer.

+While ADAM demonstrated superior performance in the tests, it is important to note that this does not necessarily imply that SGD is an poor optimizer.
+Rather, it highlights ADAM's versatility in achieving good results without the need for extensive hyperparameter tuning.
+In theory, with meticulous hyperparameter optimization tailored for the specific dataset, SGD has the potential to excel.
+As evidenced in the documentation, further experimentation and fine-tuning with SGD yielded exceptional results in subsequent tests.

 ## Recommendations for future Tests:

 - Hyperparameter Mastery: Always fine-tune hyperparameters for each optimizer.
 Default values aren't universally optimal.